ARTEMIS-TWIN/Docs/docs/survey/03-04-curator-archivist.md

 ## 3.4.2 Data types and data formats

 Because this profile has a very small number of respondents, the results illustrate only general tendencies.
-Curators and archivists mainly work with **collection metadata**, **digitized images**, and **archival documents**, with occasional use of condition reports, environmental information, or 3D materials.
+Curators and archivists mainly work with **collection metadata**, **digitised images**, and **archival documents**, with occasional use of condition reports, environmental information, or 3D materials.

 Data are available mostly as **unstructured documents**, while collection databases appear less consistently, and more advanced formats – such as metadata schemas, linked data, or 3D models – are barely used.